raoul2000/yii2-workflow/guide/workflow-creation.md

 For example, if we have a status with "draft" that belong to the workflow 'PostWorkflow', the absolute status Id is 'PostWorkflow/draft'.

-Most of the time, you will not use absolute status id, but it's good to know that internally they are required by the *WorkflowPhpSource* component.
+Most of the time, you will not use absolute status id, but it's good to know that internally they are required by the *WorkflowFileSource* component.

 ## Workflow Provider

-The *WorkflowPhpSource* component reads workflow definition from *Workflow provider* objects.
-This type of object t implements the *IWorkflowDefinitionProvider* interface which defines a single method : `getDefinition()`.
+By Default the *WorkflowFileSource* component reads workflow definition from *Workflow provider* objects.
+This type of object  implements the *IWorkflowDefinitionProvider* interface which defines a single method : `getDefinition()`.
 This method must return the actual description of our workflow as a PHP array.